esy/esy.github.io/docs/commands.md

 % esy x hello
 ```

-This invocation puts root project's executables in `$PATH` thus it's useful to
+This invocation puts the root project's executables in `$PATH` thus it's useful to
-test the project as it was installed.
+test the project as if it were installed.

 ## Sandbox introspection